file-tools/documentation-summary-generator/README.md

 - Groups links by domain when using domain sorting
 - Filters internal/external links based on `$linkType`
 - Outputs to `extracted_links.csv` in the same directory as the script

+## Ideas 💡
+- Instead of "DirectoryToCSV" call this "MDReports" or "DirReports" or "MDStats"or "FlatStats"
+- AUTHOR REPORTS -- by RK, by Tim, by Jane ... if Authors name stored in frontmatter could do this
+- Word count - added a Wordcount feature but this is best with just a report on PAGES instead of LINKS
+- Backlinks - Could calculate this ... find ones without any
+- TAG REPORTS and sorted - Also from frontamtterYou
+- JSON Export as well ...